pkgw/pwkit/README.rst

 me, contributions are welcome and will be given full credit.
 I just don’t want to have to make up a decent name for this package right now.

+Contributions have come from (alphabetically by surname):

+* Maïca Clavel
+* Elisabeth Newton

 =======
 License